mayjordata/Project-TeamAlert/README.md

 # Flask App

-Video demos of both versions of our web application is available in the media folder in our repo.
+Our major goal is to create a highly sensitive and robust fire alert system.
+We focused on minimizing false negatives of our best model so that our system would be reliable by identifying all possible emergencies without missing a single one.

 ## ALERT.LY 1.0

-Version 1 of the Flask App takes a single tweet and evaluates it.
-If the tweet is classified as a
+We created a tool to test our model’s accuracy more efficiently.
+Alertly 1.0 is a responsive web application utilizes TFIDF vectorizer and Random Forest model, Flask framework and it is hosted by PythonAnywhere platform.
+It takes a tweet text as input and displays the outcome of language processing classification.

+Please check the live demo video in media folder in this repository.

 ## ALERT.LY 2.0

+We used the moving average of our time series data to capture short-term (hourly) fluctuations.
+We simply calculated the difference between hourly related tweets and past 2 hours average.
+We created a secondary application which iterates through the time series data and displays alert when there is a significant increase in number of relevant tweets.
+It evaluates the trend based on a selected threshold value.
+As soon as it captures a spike, it pops up the alert by turning the twitter logo to red color and shows the time of the emergency.

+Please check the live demo video Alertly 2.0 in media folder in this repository.

 ![time series analysis](./media/time_series.png)

 Once we found a model that we could successfully classify whether or not a tweet is relevant to an emergency, we needed a way to determine if we needed to alert our audience or not.
 This brought us to taking our newly predicted DataFrame of tweets and perform some time series analysis on it.
 We grouped our data by hour and took an average of total tweets & total relevant tweets by hour.
 We took those averages and calculated the difference between the number of relevant tweets in that hour compared to the previous hour.
 If there is a significant increase of relevant tweets in the current hour, we will alert our users of a significant emergency so that they can take action.
 Since we only have approximately 2 weeks of data in light of the recent fires we manually determined the spikes in activity, but ideally with enough data would like to created another model to classify this activity for us.

 # Conclusion / Next Steps
 **In our time frame we achieved our goal and were able to work on stretch goals.**